 The Organ Fund

 There is an ongoing appeal to raise money for the organ fund.

 Much of this money has been spend on major repairs.
 We have renewed the diode switching system (£6.000) with a life expectancy of 60 years.
 We have repaired the swell keyboard which was failing (£15.000), with life expectancy 80 years.
 We have replaced the presets, increasing from 9 to 500, which makes the organ much more flexible for complex recitals and services (£3.000).
 We have also replaced the valve leathers (£3.000) and performed various minor repairs (£5.000).

-This leaves £9.000 in the fund, but further major work is urgently needed, with the risk of the bellows failing if repairs are not made.
+Further major work is urgently needed, with the risk of the bellows failing if repairs are not made.
 So we continue to fundraise!
 All contributions to the fund are gratefully received.
 Please get in touch to find out more.
-We hope to provide the facility to donate direct to the fund on this web page in the near future.

 |Great Organ||Swell Organ (enclosed)||Pedal Organ|